 Melt 1 tablespoon of butter in a pan.
 Just a tablespoon.
 We don’t need a whole stick or anything like that since we’re just going to sauté the veggies in it.

 Cook the veggies in that melted butter, just until they’re a little bit softened up.
 Here’s where you can get creative.
 If you don’t like my choice of veggies (or more importantly, if your family refuses to eat certain veggies), change it up and add in what you’d like.

 Mix nonfat milk with fat-free cream of mushroom soup.

 Pour that sauce into the veggies.

 Mix it up.

 Add cheese.
-The real stuff.
-I used extra sharp cheddar because I like that it gives a little extra bang of flavor.
+I use extra sharp cheddar because I like that it gives a little extra bang of flavor.

 It melts into the sauce nicely.